blakpela00dok/https-github.com-iperov-DeepFaceLab/doc/doc_sort_tool.md

 `hist` groups images by similar content

-`hist-dissim` places most similar to each other images to end.
+`hist-dissim` group images by dissimilarity, placing the most similar to each other images to end.

-`hist-blur` sort by blur in groups of similar content
+`hist-blur` sort by a function of similar content and blur

 `face-pitch` sort by face pitch direction